 To help organize your conflicted thoughts, here’s a quick rundown of the major pros and cons of both wedding bands and wedding DJs.

 Ultimately, your reception entertainment is up to you.
 As you scout options, be sure to ask for live performance viewings, if possible.
 Go see a potential band play and ask a potential DJ for any recordings of his/her sets.
-Live-action can make all the difference.
+Whether it's a Philadelphia wedding band or Los Angeles wedding DJ, live-action can make all the difference.